Financial Planning Program

 The schedule of classes comes out in our catalog which is mailed twice a year (January and July) to students who have made an inquiry or registered within the last 6 months.
 However, the most up-to-date scheduling information can be found on the program webpage.
 We will also email you monthly reminders of the upcoming schedule if you have provided us with an email address.
 Request a catalog or join our mailing list.

-To register online, in person, by fax or mail, click here.
+To register online just click the course title above.
+To register in-person, by fax or mail, click here.
 Confirmation of your registration and classroom assignments will be mailed or emailed to you upon receipt of your registration.
 Registration in the certificate program is contingent upon acceptance into the program.
 Students who are not accepted will receive a full refund of their tuition.

 Grades are given for all courses in the certificate program.
 Passing grade is D, however students must maintain a B average to graduate.